What is the process for incorporation?

 The Village would have the option, but not the obligation, to establish a justice court.
-The financial feasibility study assumes that the Village will not, initially, establish its own judicial function but rather will continue to utilize the Greenburgh Town Court, the expenses of which are funded via the Town-wide “A” budget.
+The financial feasibility study assumes that the Village will not, initially, establish its own judicial function but rather will continue to utilize the Greenburgh Town Court, the taxes for which flow through the Town-wide “A” budget and would continue to be assessed on Edgemont properties post-incorporation.
 (Note: Rye Brook, Pelham, Pelham Manor, and Ossining are among the Westchester villages that use town courts.)

 If Edgemont incorporates in 2018, the Town is obligated to provide, without discrimination, all of the services that Edgemont currently receives today from the date of incorporation to June 1, 2019.
 Town police protection services are required indefinitely under law, unless and until Edgemont establishes a village police force or otherwise secures police services via contract.